joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

-=== Media File Renamer Auto ===
+=== Media File Renamer (Auto Rename) ===
 Contributors: TigrouMeow, amekusa
-Tags: rename, seo, file, files, media, renamer Requires at least: 4.8
+Tags: rename, seo, file, files, media, renamer, optimize, library Requires at least: 4.8
-Tested up to: 5.0
+Tested up to: 5.1
+Requires PHP: 7.0
-Stable tag: 4.5.2
+Stable tag: 4.5.4

 Physically renames your files nicely for a cleaner system and for a better SEO.
 Please read the description.